ItsZeusBro/Hydra/README.md

         js6:{
             //create your javascript plugin here using Hydra plugin API.
 Pull in specific hydra functionality,
-            //push out your plugin to Hydra's pipeline with associated priority }
+            //push out your plugin to Hydra's pipeline with associated priority
+            //Then export it to the plug registry and pull it back in using Hydra Cli
+            //all plugins pushed to the registry are hashed so that if you keep this code here, there are no
+            //duplicate plugin collisions.
+Dont worry about empty spaces as they are all sanitized before being
+            //hashed.
+        }
       }
       //Native Hydra Objects